UEFBiomedicalInformaticsLab/BIODAI/DOSA_MO/readme.md

 ## How to start the programs

 The main Python programs receive in input an INI file with the configuration of a test.
-All the INI file used to produce the paper results are in the directory "work/setups".
+All the INI files used to produce the paper results are in the directory "work/setups".
 A configuration file starts with "[MVMOO_SETUP]".

 The most important parameters, including all the parameters needed to replicate our results, are the following.